by Emily Carter

 The poet of the evening with his usual gentle deliberate manner appears, a nervous but not overwound host.
 His neat, three-piece uniform of black pants, shirt and vest seemed, as usual, not pretentious posing, but merely elegant and classic.
 After all, if anyone's got the right to wear the colors of the existential flag, it's a 60 year old poet.

 Because think about it - how many poets get to be 60 without going insane, becoming chronically depressed, or succumbing to the lure of a lucrative marriage with someone willing to trade financial security for creative cache?
 Poet, in my darker moments, is often synonymous with "impecunious nervous wreck."
-Poets don't even always make good conversationalists: they tend to think long rather than quick, spend entire afternoons in the bedroom only to emerge blinking in the glare of the kitchen crying "Lambent, the work is lambent."
+Poets don't even always make good conversationalists: they tend to think long rather than quick, spend entire afternoons in the bedroom only to emerge blinking in the glare of the kitchen crying "Lambent, the word is lambent."
 They will consider this a decent day's work if you let them.
 And it's no longer even glamorous to be a poet, it's got zip in the alternative street-cred department.
 Even sex is no longer a fringe benefit for a life dedicated to the art of word spinning.
 Male poets don't get laid enough.
 The female ones, all too frequently, You get no power, except over younger poets.
 No money.
 No retirement benefits.
 Nothing, usually, but the assurance that a quickly shrinking group of people who like the written word will listen to the one you have written, and sometimes not even that if there's too much flirtation going on at the coffee shop where you read.

 So what does a poet get to keep?
 What's permanent?
 Maybe it's an eye for quality along with a blessed indifference to fashion and trend.
 So if you are Chris Shillock, you have, at a certain point, developed the assurance to know what has quality and what is of use to you.
 You can write folk ballades full of catchy rhyme, or villanelles loosely based on the work of François Villon.
 You can hang out at First Avenue and watch punk rock in the early '80s when it was slamming something new and fierce into our heads - you don't care if you are older than the crowd, because you like what you like and you use what you use.
-Sometime you use the Picasso picture of the young girl leading the blind Minotaur, Sometime you muse the ideals of the '60s while discarding the dross.
+Sometime you use the Picasso picture of the young girl leading the blind Minotaur, Sometime you mine the ideals of the '60s while discarding the dross.